-Do not defrost stuffed poultry using this method.

-Do not defrost larger joints of meat and poultry over 2kg / 4lb using this method.

-Never place uncooked food for defrosting next to cooked food which is to be cooled, as this can lead to cross contamination.
+- Do not defrost stuffed poultry using this method. - Do not defrost larger joints of meat and poultry over 2kg / 4lb using this method. - Never place uncooked food for defrosting next to cooked food which is to be cooled, as this can lead to cross contamination.

-Defrosting meat, poultry, and fish can be accelerated using this method but make sure they are completely thawed before cooking thoroughly.
-Place meat and poultry on a trivet in a meat tin.
+Defrosting meat, poultry and fish can be accelerated using this method, but make sure they are completely thawed before cooking thoroughly.

+Place meat and poultry on a trivet in a meat tin, to catch the juices from the defrosting process.